OWASP/www-chapter-mahendra-engineering-college/index.md

 ### Events:
 * Inaugural event of OWASP Mahendra Engineering College Student Chapter has been successfully completed during 24.03.2023 by Dr.A.Neela Madheswari at 11.15 a.m. to 12.50 p.m.
 Guest: Mr.Vignesh, Livewire, Namakkal.
+* Two days Workshop on title OCCULT IN SHADOW (Unveiling the Mystery of OSINT & Pentesting) is completed during 17.08.2023 and 18.08.2023 in offline mode at the Department of CyberSecurity, Mahendra Engineering College, Namakkal.
+Our Chapter Leaders Mr.R.Barath, Mr.M.Nanamaran and Mr.R.Athesh Pargau served as Speakers for this event.

 Next Meeting/Event <!-- You should keep this section as it will populate your meetup events -->
 ---------------------